ifesdjeen/ifesdjeen.github.com/_source/content/articles/linux_scheduler.md

 ### I/O actions

-To prevent tasks from taking over the CPU and making other tasks to wait for CPU access, scheduler also can change a task priority.
+To prevent tasks from taking over the CPU and making other tasks waiting for CPU access, scheduler also can change a task priority.
 If the task is CPU-bound, it gets lower priority than an I/O bound one.
 I/O-bound tasks use the CPU to start an I/O and then sleep, while waiting for the operation to comple.
 This allows other tasks access to the CPU.

 When people say **blocking I/O** everyone shivers and starts pretending that it wasn't him who's done that.
 There's nothing wrong with blocking on I/O operations, really.
 Smart people have taken care about it for us.